Reversed Sneezing, though funny sounding, is a real medical condition and one that’s not all that uncommon.

-It’s a “bit” of a stretch to call reverse sneezing a disease, because in truth, it’s more of an episodic condition that results in your dog making some pretty hilarious noises.
-Considered a benign condition that’s not really treated often; this condition can cause panic and alarm for some owner’s and probably some mild discomfort for the dog during these occasional episodes.
+Reversed Sneezing, though funny sounding, is an actual medical condition that’s not all that uncommon.
+However, it’s a “bit” of a stretch to call reverse sneezing a disease because, in truth, it’s more of an episodic condition that results in your dog making some pretty hilarious noises.
+Considered a benign condition that’s not treated often; this condition can cause panic and alarm for some owners and probably some mild discomfort for the dog during these occasional episodes.

-The good news is…
+The excellent news is…

-That for the most part, reverse sneezing is thought to be harmless and painless for the dog, so though owners frequently attend the vets with this condition there is often not very much they can do about it.
+For the most part, reverse sneezing is considered harmless and painless for the dog, so though owners frequently attend the vet with this condition, there is often not much they can do about it.
+This is why usually, once the “harmlessness” of this condition is explained, the urgency and panic are soothed, and with some states, that is all a worried owner needs.

 In fact…

-What is reverse sneezing and why does it happen?
+What is reverse sneezing, and why does it happen?

 What most experts believe is…

-That it occurs due to some sort of irritant is lodged in the nose or throat, usually pressing against the soft palate and causing an itch.
-The dog sneezes but rather than sneezing outward the dog sneezes inwards, and it sounds terrible, like a snort or honk.
+That it occurs due to some irritant lodged in the nose or throat, usually pressing against the soft palate and causing an itch, the dog sneezes, but rather than sneezing outward, it sneezes inwards, which sounds terrible, like a snort or honk.
+The sneezing typically occurs in episodes accompanied by spasms and is most common in Brachycephalic dog breeds with shorter snouts than others.

-Can also cause this distinct snorting sound, and the first time you hear it, it is understandable if your panic.
+Irritation of the nostrils can also cause this distinct snorting sound; the first time you hear it, it is understandable if you panic.
 Dog owners often think that their dog is choking.
-But the truth is, tracheal collapse is the only real danger here, and will only happen if your dog’s nasal passages rupture or your dog’s respiratory tract has become hurt.
+But the truth is, tracheal collapse is the only real danger here and will only happen if your dog’s nasal passages rupture or your dog’s respiratory tract has become hurt.

 A respiratory infection…

-Is the second most common danger next to a collapsing trachea.
+It is the second most common danger next to a collapsing trachea.
 Clinical signs of this condition include:

 - Coughing,